ballerina-platform/ballerina-dev-website/learn/user-guide/ballerina-packages/dependencies.md

 * The _org-name_ is optional for importing a module from the current package.
 * The _import-prefix_ has to be a valid Ballerina identifier and the import-prefix is used to refer to public symbols in the declared module.
 * The _import-prefix_ is also optional.
-If it is not available, the last part of the module-name can be used.
+If it is not available, the last part of the module name can be used.

-If we notice the source code of the main.bal file in our package, we can see the following import statement.
+If we notice the source code of the `main.bal` file in our package, we can see the following import statement.

 ```bal
 import ballerina/io;